spurs v crystal palace match reports

 A FA Cup Fourth Round tie which was fought out in a derby atmosphere ended up as a comfortable win for Tottenham.

-Tottenham had to wait until the 80th minute for Clive Allen to make it 3-0 from a penalty on 80 minutes awarded for a trip on Waddle, while substitute Nico Claesen added a fourth goal right at the end of the game.
+Tottenham had to wait until the 80th minute for Clive Allen to make it 3-0 from a penalty awarded for a trip on Waddle, while substitute Nico Claesen added a fourth goal right at the end of the game.

 Teams :